-The official Jinja2 template designer documentation is exceptionally useful both as a reference as well as a full read-through to understand how to properly work with template tags.
+The official Jinja2 templates documentation is exceptionally useful both as a reference as well as a full read-through to understand how to properly work with template tags.

 When working with Jinja2 in combination with LaTeX, some of Jinja2's blocks can conflict with LaTeX commands.
 Check out this post on LaTeX templates with Python and Jinja2 to generate PDFs to resolve those issues.